-1. Music brings us all so much happiness – it really is very central to our lives.
-It is important to be given the chance to make music because it can give us an emotional and creative outlet.
+1. Music brings us all so much happiness; it really is very central to our lives.
+It’s important to be given the chance to make music because it can offer an emotional and creative outlet.

 3. The piano provides both melody and harmony, therefore it can be played solo without any accompaniment.
-This is not the case with many other musical instruments (like the clarinet or violin which only produce one line, usually the melody line, so an accompaniment is always needed).
+This is not the case with many other musical instruments, for example, like the clarinet or violin which only produce one line, usually the melody line, so an accompaniment is often required.

-4. It is possible to make coherent sounds on the piano from the very beginning because it has ready-made pitches (you depress a key and it makes a sound) unlike other instruments where it can take many months of study before a pleasant sound is produced (this is true of brass and string instruments especially).
+4. It is possible to make coherent sounds on the piano from the very beginning because it has ready-made pitches, you just depress a key and it makes a sound.
+This is unlike other instruments where it can take many months of study before a pleasant sound is produced.

-5. Mastering the piano requires a tremendous amount of co-ordination (you really do have to multi-task!) so this can cultivate many useful mental skills.
+5. Mastering the piano requires a tremendous amount of co-ordination – you really do have to multi-task! – and therefore, this can cultivate a multitude of useful mental skills.
 It really focuses the mind.

-6. It has been proved that children (and adults) who take part in musical activities are happier and more sociable than those who don’t.
+6. It has been proved that both children and adults who take part in musical activities are happier and more sociable than those who don’t.

-7. The study of music is an extension of the learning process so children who excel at piano playing often do well at school too.
+7. The study of music is an extension of the learning process and children who excel at piano playing frequently do well at school too.

 8. Playing the piano provides a ready-made opportunity to perform.
-Performing is so important for everybody.
-If practised regularly, it builds confidence – which, as we all know, is crucial for success in all walks of life.
+Performing is a beneficial skill for everybody.
+If practised regularly, it builds confidence, which, as we all know, is crucial for success in all walks of life.